 Even if you have the right education skills, if you’ve been out of work for awhile, you still may need career counseling.
 You may need a wardrobe upgrade so that you have proper interview clothes.
 You may also have to travel for interviews.
 While you may only have to pay for a bus ticket or a train ride into the nearest city, when you’re making the trip multiple times, it adds up.
 All of these things cost money.
 They are truly hidden costs of divorce.

 The Bottom Line: When you are making your post-divorce budget, make sure to factor in enough money to pay for all of the “extras” you will need in order to find a job that can sustain you.

 Divorce takes a huge emotional toll on everyone involved in the process.
-It is hard on you.
-It is hard on your spouse.
-It is hard on your kids.
-While, hopefully, everyone will be able to adjust at some point, it is totally normal for you and/or your kids to need help from a licensed therapist, counselor or divorce coach for awhile.
-Even if you are hesitant to spend the money on therapy, or you don’t think of yourself as “the kind of person who needs help,” divorce is different.
-There is no shame in getting the help you need to get you through this difficult time and put your life back together.
+It is hard on you, your spouse, and your kids.
+While, hopefully, everyone will adjust eventually, it is totally normal for you and/or your kids to need help along the way.
+A licensed therapist, counselor, or divorce coach can be a huge help during, and even after, your divorce.